 We developed a program for funding by the Government of Haiti under a World Bank Energy Lending Program in order to establish consumers’ willingness to pay for efficient and durable improved charcoal Cookstoves and to switch to superclean wood burning stoves using sustainable biomass to short circuit the loss of energy caused by using 10-12 tons of wood to make one ton of charcoal on a small-scale in Haiti and the Dominican Republic.
 Ministerial approval for this program was obtained in 2015 but changes in Government caused the program to lapse.
 Based on our experience in Cambodia, we believe the Stove Auction that we have pioneered with SNV is a viable solution to delivering long life charcoal cookstoves into Haiti.
 Clearly, all other methods have failed and there is practically no trace of the USAID or other donor funded programs that attempted to upgrade the Haitian charcoal stove fleet.
 We are looking for development finance partners to support design and implementation of a best-in-class Charcoal Cookstoves auction adapted from the Cambodia Auction we now manage

 The majority of Guatemalan households continue to cook their meals in the traditional way - on a three-stone fire in an indoor or outdoor pit or concrete platform.
 These open fires cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
 CQC is working with HELPS International to use carbon finance to increase market share of the high-efficiency ONIL cookstoves throughout Guatemala.

 The HELPs International stove program in Guatemala is designed to reach over 350,000 households over the next decade.
 CQC hopes to make an important contribution to achieving this objective;

 Over 200,000 Guatemalans have already benefited by replacing their inefficient and smoky planchas with an ONIL stove;

-- Each ICS eliminates close to 4 tons of CO₂ per year.
+Each modern ONIL stove eliminates over 4 tons of CO₂ per year.